16 Visualizing univariate distributions

 You’ll note that changing bin widths can alter the look of the histogram, this is particularly true when plotting large batches of values.

-You can also opt to have the function determine the bin width by simply specifying the number of bins using the bins = parameter:
+You can also opt to have the function determine the bin width by simply specifying the number of bins using the bins = parameter.
+For example, to display 12 bins, type:

 ggplot(as.data.frame(b), aes(x = b)) + geom_histogram(bins = 12, colour = "white")

-You’ll note that the function will map the total number of observations falling in each bin to the y-axis.
-This may be easy to interpret, but it may make it difficult to compare batches of values having different number of observations.
-To demonstrate this, let’s plot both batches side-by-side.
+So far, we had the histogram display the total number of observations falling in each bin on the y-axis.
+This may be easy to interpret, but it may make it difficult to compare batches of values having different total number of observations.
+To demonstrate this, let’s plot both batches a (which has 50 observations) and b (which has 100 observations) side-by-side.

 ggplot(df, aes(x = Value)) + geom_histogram(bins = 10) + facet_wrap(~ Group)

 The differences in batch sizes results in differing bar heights.
+This has for effect of squeezing the bars downward in the plot for batch a because of its smaller batch size.
+This can make it difficult to compare distributions between batches.
 To resolve this issue, we can convert counts to density whereby the areas covered by each bin sum to 1.
 Each bin’s density value is computed from:

 ggplot(df, aes(x = Value, y=after_stat(density))) + geom_histogram(bins = 10) +